Hosseinem/seqan3/doc/tutorial/concepts/index.md

 ### Understanding the requirements

-In the previous section, you analysed seqan3::validator.
+You analysed seqan3::validator in the previous section.
 Do you understand the requirements formulated on that page?

 \hint